 Founder, Tash Crosby, launched Talk Peach because she’s been there, and very nearly wasn’t here to tell the tale.
-Diagnosed in 2016 with ovarian cancer, Tash Crosby is one of only 15% of women caught at stage one; 85% of women diagnosed are caught in the later stages of the disease when treatment options are limited, and rates of survival extremely poor.
+Diagnosed in 2016 with ovarian cancer, Tash Crosby is one of only 15% of people caught at stage one; 85% of those diagnosed are caught in the later stages of the disease when treatment options are limited, and rates of survival extremely poor.

 Its time to Talk Peach.

 Breast Cancer awareness is a great model to aspire to.
-It’s taken some years and hard work, but now men talk about it, rugby teams wear pink shirts and monuments are lit up to honour the fight against it.
-It has a strong presence and women are more aware than ever before.
+It’s taken some years and hard work, but now it is openly talked about, rugby teams wear pink shirts and monuments are lit up to honour the fight against it.
+It has a strong presence and the public are more aware than ever before.
 Talking about a mammogram or your breasts is socially okay; now we have to start using words like vagina and vulva in public.
 We don’t usually dive into that conversation, but we need to start talking about our gynaecological health, honestly and openly.

 Our goal is to upskill the public and health professionals, as well as to

-empower women to take ownership of their gynaecological health.
+empower people to take ownership of their gynaecological health.

-The best chance of survival is an early detection, know the signs and help us save New Zealand women and their whanau the heartbreak of a late stage diagnosis.
+The best chance of survival is an early detection, know the signs and help us save New Zealanders and their whanau the heartbreak of a late stage diagnosis.